 When Chrissy first started working on Dead Dog Beach almost 6 years ago, more than 300 dogs were ‘living’ there.
 That number is now down to 10.
 Unfortunately new dogs are dumped there every day.
 We are their ONLY source of food, fresh water and love and we give it on a daily basis.

 The Dead Dog Beach Project aims to end the daily abuse and dumping of dogs on this beach.
-We have been recently endorsed by the Mayor of Yabucoa as the ‘Official Rescue Group’ of Dead Dog Beach.
+We have been endorsed by the Mayor of Yabucoa as the ‘Official Rescue Group’ of Dead Dog Beach.
 The Mayor has acknowledged our years of hard work and daily dedication which can be seen directly by the low number of dogs there currently.
-Signs will be placed in prominent view which will state that the dogs on the beach are under the care of The Sato Project and animal abandonment and abuse is a Federal Offense and punishable to the fullest extent of the Law.
-We will have a dedicated email address for people to report abuse or to ask for help before they make the decision to dump a dog.
+Signs have been placed in prominent view which state that the dogs on the beach are under the care of The Sato Project and animal abandonment and abuse is a Federal Offense and punishable to the fullest extent of the Law.
 The Sato Project is the ONLY rescue group that cares for the dogs of the beach on a daily basis.

 The day that Dead Dog Beach is once again know by its official name, ‘Playa Lucia’, will mean victory for the dogs and for The Sato Project.
 We continue to fight every day for these beautiful angels of Puerto Rico.

 We need YOUR help to run this project.
 Please donate what you can. $5 feeds a dog for a week; $500 gets them off the beach, fully vetted, vaccinated, spayed or neutered and ready to fly to the US to go into a home.
 Please donate whatever you can – The smallest amount makes a world of difference to a dog that has never known human kindness…